 This blog began as an expansion of my very dark and sordid journaling, which began shortly after I entered a psychiatric clinic as an inpatient.
-So I wouldn’t be able to kill myself.
-Just so we’re all on the same page here.
-After much soul searching, researching, denial, professional therapy, pharmaceutical support, failure, success, friendship, love, and the roller-coaster ride of the recovery process, I’m in a much safer place – ready to spread my wings and revisit the real world.
-I’m hoping to even get a job this year.
+So I couldn’t kill myself – just so we’re all on the same page here.
+After much soul searching, researching, denial, professional therapy, pharmaceutical support, failure, success, friendship, love, and the roller-coaster ride of recovery, I’m in a much safer place – ready to spread my wings and revisit the real world.

 Contained within these virtual pages are my stories – old and new – of living with depression, anxiety, disordered eating, self-harm, suicidal ideation – and to some extent (completely self-diagnosed and by no means crippling…) OCD, PTSD, hypervigilance, and a whole pile of other acronyms I’ve now forgotten.
 Let’s just call it hypochondria.
 Oh – the one I don’t like.
 Codependency.
 I don’t want it to be true.
 And yet…

-If you are experiencing mental health issues – large or small – I hope my words may offer some comfort, insight or support.
-Please know that I am always willing to listen and have had many different readers reach out over the years.
+If you experience mental health issues – large or small – I hope my words offer some comfort, insight or support.
+Please know I am always willing to listen and have had many readers reach out over the years.
 If you have a question, ask.

 If you are looking on behalf of someone you know and love, I hope my words offer a window into their world.
-And always remember that what does and doesn’t work for me, is purely my story.
+And always remember this is purely my story.
 I have found tools that worked brilliantly.
 And others that were useless.
-Another person would have the exact opposite experience.
+Another person could have the exact opposite experience.
 Our job is to keep looking until we find the thing that eases the burden just a little.
-And then to keep looking a little more.
-If you’re someone’s support person, I hope you probably are the thing that is easing someone’s burden.
+Then to keep looking a little more.
+If you’re someone’s support person, I hope you are the thing that is easing someone’s burden.
 Connections to the world around us – people, places, past, present, future – that’s what keeps us going.